A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Proposed Method

 \subsection{Training Framework}

 We use NyTT to train the initial teacher model.
-The blue lines in Fig. \ref{fig:structure} illustrate the training process of the initial teacher model $\theta_T^{0}$ and the inference-in-training process of the teacher model $\theta_T^{k}$.
-The noisy speech $\mathbf{X}$ and the extraneous noise $\mathbf{N}^{ext} \in \mathbb{R}^{B \times M}$ are mixed into the noisy input speech $\mathbf{Y}$.
-Different from the loss function in Eq. \ref{eq:nytt_loss}, referring to the DEMUCS architecture \cite{Defossez2019}, the model is updated by minimizing the mean absolute error of the noisy speech $\mathbf{X}$ and the estimated noisy speech $\hat{\mathbf{S}}^T$.
+The blue lines in Fig. \ref{fig:structure} illustrate the training process of Bootstrap $\Theta_T^{0}$ and the inference-in-training process of the teacher model $\Theta_T^{k}$.
+The noisy speech $\mathbf{X}$ and the extraneous noise $\mathbf{N}_{ext} \in \mathbb{R}^{B \times M}$ are mixed into the noisy input speech $\mathbf{Y}$.
+Different from the loss function in Eq. \ref{eq:nytt_loss}, referring to the DEMUCS architecture \cite{Defossez2019}, the model is updated by minimizing the mean absolute error of the noisy speech $\mathbf{X}$ and the estimated noisy speech $\hat{\mathbf{S}}_T^k$.

-Given the initial teacher model $\theta_T^{0}$, the epoch size $E$, the number of mini-batch $B_{mini}$, the batch size $B$, and TUP, we follow the teacher-student training process of RemixIT.
-In each epoch, we first sample a batch of noisy speech $X$ and initialize a random $B \times B$ permutation matrix for shuffling the estimated in-domain noise $\hat{\mathbf{N}}^{in}$.
+Given the initial teacher model $\Theta_T^{0}$, the epoch size $E$, the number of mini-batch $N_m$, the batch size $B$, and TUP, we follow the teacher-student training process of RemixIT.
+In $k$-th epoch, we first sample a batch of noisy speech $X$ and initialize a random $B \times B$ permutation matrix for shuffling the estimated in-domain noise $\hat{\mathbf{N}}_{in}^k$.
 We then estimate speech and in-domain noise from $\mathbf{X}$ and remix in-domain noisy speech for student model training.
 After the student model is trained, the teacher model is updated according to the given TUP.